Legal Consequences Arising from Us International Responsibility for Violations of the Treaty of Amity

 Abstract

-The term “legal consequences of international responsibility” covers the new legal relations which arise under international law by reason of the internationally wrongful act of a State.
-In this connection, three types of obligations can be mentioned.
-Duty to perform the obligation breached; to cease the wrongful conduct and to make full reparation for the injury caused are three legal consequences of international responsibility.
-In the Certain Iranian Assets case, ICJ has found that US has breached Articles III paragraph 1, IV paragraph 1 and 2, and article X paragraph 1of the Treaty of Amity.
-The main question of this article is what are the legal consequences of the US internationally responsibility?
-In this article, we examine the legal consequences of the US international responsibility in the light of ILC Articles on State Responsibility and the case-law of the court.
-The investigation of this research is analytical-descriptive and the method of collecting information is library.
-In the Certain Iranian Assets case, ICJ found that Due to the fact that the Treaty of Amity no longer creates obligations for the parties from October 3, 2019, therefore, US has not obligation to perform its duties under the treaty of Amity and it is not obliged to cease the wrongful conduct.
-The court only ruled that US should make reparation for the injury caused.
-The most important finding of this article is that the court will reach similar results in the case of Alleged Violations of the 1955 Treaty of Amity.
+The term “legal consequences of international responsibility” covers the new legal relations which arise under international law as a result of a State’s Internationally Wrongful Act (IWA).
+In this context, three types of obligations can be identified: the duty (a) to perform the obligation breached, (b) to cease the wrongful conduct, and (c) to make full reparation for the injury caused.
+In the Certain Iranian Assets Case, the International Court of Justice (ICJ) found that the United States had breached Articles III (1); IV (1) & (2); and X (1) of the Treaty of Amity.
+This article seeks to explore the legal consequences of US international responsibility.
+Specifically, it examines these consequences in the light of the International Law Commission's Articles on State Responsibility and the relevant case-law.
+The study recruits a descriptive-analytical method, relying on library sources for collecting data.
+In the Certain Iranian Assets Case, the ICJ concluded that, due to the fact that the Treaty of Amity no longer creates obligations on the Parties, as of October 3, 2019, the US has not obligation to perform its duties under the Treaty or to cease the wrongful conduct.
+The Court only ruled that the US should provide reparation for the injury caused.
+The most important finding of this article is that the Court is likely to reach similar results in the Case of Alleged Violations of the 1955 Treaty of Amity.
+Consequently, the United States bears no obligation to comply with the Treaty of Amity following its termination in October 2019.
+Similar to the Certain Iranian Assets Case, this termination has similar implications concerning the US responsibility to compensate the damages incurred by the injured State.

 Keywords